News & Events

 Preparing for Living the Dream Dinner 2019

 Pictured: Sisters Kathy McCluskey, Dorothea Masuret, and Peggy Comfrey during video session in preparation for Living the Dream Dinner 2019

 Preparations are ramping up for our annual Living the Dream Dinner 2019!
 It is being held April 11 at the Seaport Hotel in Boston.
 It’s a fabulous evening with great food and even better friends!

 This year we are so proud and excited to honor Rick Lord and the JD Murphy family.
 Wonderful people who embody the Sisters of St. Joseph in their daily lives.
 During the evening, special recognition will be given to our own Sister Mary Black for all her work building relationships for our Sisters.
 And lastly, Irene Desharnais, our featured speaker, is sure to capture hearts with her compelling presentation.

 Preparations for our Living the Dream Dinner are in full swing.
 On February 20 the foyer and fireside room at the Motherhouse were transformed into a movie studio as Sisters Kathy McCluskey, Dorothea Masuret, and Peggy Comfrey were interviewed for this year’s event video.
-To learn more about the evening visit the Living the Dream Dinner page.

 Ever-Widening Circles of Compassion

 Tending to the Dear Neighbor without distinction, is what happens at Loaves and Fishes Food Pantry in Devens, MA.
 Founded 35 years ago by the Federated Church and the Episcopal Church in Ayer, MA, the food pantry provides nutritious food to people of the area in a non-judgmental atmosphere of kindness and respect to individuals in need.